 Zeus retiring in 2019

 Zeus previously stated in an interview with HLTV that he would retire in 2019.
 The current expectation is that BLAST Pro Series: Moscow will be his last event.
-Claiming it would be the end of his professional career, Zeus could end up in a managerial position in the organization.
+Claiming it would be the end of his professional career, Zeus has however different options.
+He could end up in a managerial position in the organization.

 Zeus started his competitive career as a Counter-Strike 1.6 player in 2002.
 He played on organizations like pro100, Virtus.pro, DTS Gaming, KerchNET, and finally Natus Vincere.
-He then continued on Na’Vi for Counter-Strike: Global Offensive from 2012 to the present, only taking a short break to play for Gambit Esports between October of 2016 to August of 2017, winning 2017’s PGL Major Krakow.
+He then continued on Na’Vi for Counter-Strike: Global Offensive from 2012 to the present.
+Zeus only took a short break to play for Gambit Esports between October of 2016 to August of 2017, winning 2017’s PGL Major Krakow.

 Since returning to Na’Vi after his stint on Gambit Esports, Na’Vi went on to win Season 5 of StarSeries & i-League, 2018’s ESL One: Cologne, 2nd at 2018’s London FACEIT Major, and Season 7 of StarSeries as well.